FritzTheDev/pdf-get/README.md

 # Easy-WSU (Water Supply Update)

 ## Easy-WSU makes reservoir analysis & mass pdf downloads easy.
 This is a project I've built on behalf of The Water Agency, Inc, a company that does consulting for water transactions in California's Central Valley.
 They gather data to compile a weekly report that previously took a full day to put together.
-This tool saves 2 man-hours a week that were previously spent gathering data & massaging it into a usable form.
+This tool saves 1 man-hour a week that was previously spent gathering data & massaging it into a usable form.
 ---
 There's two main "Pages" in the electron app, "Pdf-Getter" and "Reservoir Summary Generator", which also happen to describe the two main functionalities.